th-koeln-intia/ip-sprachassistent-team4/docs/pages/skills/news/headlines-news-api.md

 Then you need to install the node [node-red-contrib-queue-gate](https://flows.nodered.org/node/node-red-contrib-queue-gate){:target="_blank"}.

-After installing the node, import our flow from [our github repository](https://raw.githubusercontent.com/th-koeln-intia/ip-sprachassistent-team4/master/flows/play_headlines_german.json){:target="_blank"}
+After installing the node, import the flow from [our github repository](https://raw.githubusercontent.com/th-koeln-intia/ip-sprachassistent-team4/master/flows/headlines_api_de.json){:target="_blank"}

 Open the node "get news for DE" and update the URL.
 Actually the URL looks like this: